unionai/unionai-docs/source/first-project/running-the-workflow.md

 {@@ if serverless @@}

-## Run the workflow remotely on Union
+## Run and view the workflow on Union

 To run the workflow in the cloud on Union, add the `--remote` option: